HOW DOES THE PROCESS OF BAIL WORK IN HAWAII?

 The process of bail is set automatically by a schedule the police have based on the level of the offense.
 You can post cash bail, or you can post a bond by going through a bond company, or bondsmen.
-That would mean you have to pay ten percent to the bondsmen, and they essentially guarantee you a bail and in that case, you do not get that money back.
+Doing so would mean you have to pay ten percent to the bondsmen, and they essentially guarantee you successful bail or your money back.
 That is the bondsmen’s fee.
 For example, they keep that ten percent, so for the $10,000 bail, you have to pay $1,000 for a bondsman to post bail for you.
 If you pay that bail yourself, then at the conclusion of your case, you will receive it all back as long as you will show up for your court date.

 It is possible to get the bail lowered.
 If you post bail, or if you are unable to post bail at first, because it is too high, then within a few days of your first court appearance, the judge can make an order setting the bail amount lower.
 This is only because the defendant cannot afford the bail.